 Regulations and gambling go hand in hand over the last decade.
-Following the boom of online casinos, which constantly kept growing from 2010 till 2023, every single Government across the world has tried to find ways to profit by taxing online operators, while striving to protect vulnerable players from themselves.
+Following the boom of online casinos, which constantly kept growing from 2010 till this day, every single Government across the world has tried to find ways to profit by taxing online operators, while striving to protect vulnerable players from themselves.

 The latter is the focus of this piece, as there seems to be a strong focus by the Australian Government to forbid banks from accepting credit payments to online casinos.

 First off, it is important to note that online gambling is not legal in Australia, with the Interactive Gambling Act forbidding it completely.
 Nonetheless, online operators regularly ignore the laws of the country, offering their services casually to Aussies willing to bet online.
 Thus, it does indeed make sense for the Government to try to find further ways to restrict online gambling activities.

 Globally, online casinos accept payments from players through hundreds of different ways, with debit/credit cards being amongst the most prominent.
 Prepaid cards are often used to fund one’s account, eWallets are used for both payments and withdrawals from the casino, and cryptocurrencies are also rapidly entering the mix.